Teko (film)

-Teko is a 2019 Indian Bengali language drama directed by Abhimanyu Mukherjee and produced by Surinder Films.
+Teko is a 2019 Indian Bengali-language comedy-drama film directed by Abhimanyu Mukherjee and produced by Surinder Films.
 The film stars Ritwick Chakraborty and Srabanti Chatterjee in lead roles.
 The film was scheduled for release on 22 November 2019.
 The story is about Alokesh who is obsessed with his hair, but in a twist of fate, he goes bald after applying an oil that’s touted to boost hair growth.
 Life deals him a double blow when his hair-obsessed fiancée, Mina, calls off their wedding after he reveals his bald scalp to her.
 He then sets out to seek revenge.